Xorlent/Fort-Knocks/README.md

   - Authenticate client requests for time-limited access to a protected service
     - Includes strict brute force protection
   - Produce a real-time IP allow list for a security device like a firewall to consume
-#### and a Chrome browser extension and Windows and MacOS scripts that:
+#### and a Chrome browser extension, Windows and MacOS scripts, and a Windows Task script that:
   - Clients run to authenticate against the Cloudflare Worker to receive time-limited access to the desired resource
     - To change the default of 8 hours, please refer to the "Troubleshooting" section of this document
 ### Prerequisites